Lightstreamer/Lightstreamer-kafka-connector/examples/custom-kafka-connector-adapter/README.md

 ## Deploy

-Copy the generated jar file - along with all dependencies - under the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/lib` folder.
+Copy the generated jar file - along with all dependencies (if any) - under the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/lib` folder.

 ## Start